web-genie-ai/web-genie-ai/README.md

 - ### Unsupervised Evaluation of Model by Round-Trip Correctness (Ref: [[2]](#references)) We draw inspiration from a software testing technique known as property-based testing.
 It allows defining properties that must hold between inputs and outputs of a program (e.g., all items in the input list must also appear in the output list) Round-trip correctness is one such property (e.g., compressing and subsequently decompressing data must yield the original data).

-    Consider two forms of data X and Y, such as text prompt and HTML and two (probabilistic) models whose task is to “translate” from one form of data to the other, i.e., a forward model M : X → Y and a backward model M<sup>-1</sup>: Y → X. These models could be a single LLM prompted differently.
+    Consider two forms of data X and Y, such as text prompt and HTML and two (probabilistic) models whose task is to "translate" from one form of data to the other, i.e., a forward model M : X → Y and a backward model M<sup>-1</sup>: Y → X. These models could be a single LLM prompted differently.

     The central idea for unsupervised evaluation is the concept of round-trip correctness (RTC).
-Intuitively, for a “good” forward and backward model we expect ̂x =M<sup>-1</sup> M(x) to be semantically equivalent to x.
+Intuitively, for a "good" forward and backward model we expect ̂x =M<sup>-1</sup> M(x) to be semantically equivalent to x.
 For example, we can describe the HTML code with text prompt in the forward pass and then generate back the code from the text prompt.
 To compute RTC we need some function sim(x, ̂x) that estimates the semantic equivalence between the original x and each predicted sample ̂x.
 Such functions may include discrete or continuous metrics such as exact match, BLEU and so on.

 - ### Supervised Evaluation of Model by CodeBERTScore Let x is prompt, y is the ground truth html, ̂y is the generated html.